 5. Other travellers

-This is great free travel planning resource because it’s bang up to date and honest information, who knew that hostel you were going to book has been flooded, and is based on real experience.
+This is a great free travel planning resource because it’s bang up to date and honest information, who knew that hostel you were going to book has been flooded and is based on real experience.

 We’ve found a lot of online accommodation sites just emailed a hotel for details and never actually stayed there so get social with your fellow travellers.